floegerer/folderstack/readme.md

 ## Todos

-- Rename all files necessary from folderstack > to folderstack, the new name of the application.
+- [x] Rename all files necessary from folderstack > to folderstack, the new name of the application.
-- Clean up the codebase and add comments to all vital subclasses.
+- [] Clean up & document the codebase and add comments to all vital subclasses.